delighteee/business-design-skill/README.md

 ## About the Author

-Senior Product Designer with experience across fintech and digital products. d.MBA alumnus.
+Tolulope Oyewumi is a Senior Product Designer with experience across fintech and digital products. d.MBA alumnus.
 MBA student at Valar Institute.
 Passionate about the intersection of design thinking and business strategy — and building AI workflows that make that thinking accessible.
+Find me on [LinkedIn](https://www.linkedin.com/in/tolulopeoyewumi/)

 ---